-As a churchwarden and the Bishops Representative, you will need to attend some level of safeguarding training.
+As a churchwarden and the Bishops Representative, you need to do safeguarding training.

-As soon as possible after taking up office, you must undertake Basic Awareness training, a one hour safeguarding induction which can be completed online https://safeguardingtraining.cofeportal.org/.
+As soon as possible after taking up office, you must undertake Basic Awareness training, a one hour safeguarding induction which can be completed online safeguardingtraining.cofeportal.org

-If your role requires you to have a DBS check, then you must also undertake the Foundation Safeguarding Course as soon as possible, (also available online from the above link).
+If your role requires you to have a DBS check, then you must also undertake the Foundation Safeguarding Course as soon as possible, available online from the above link.

-If you find that you are often in a position of leadership, regularly supervise activities in the church or are in vacancy, you are strongly encouraged to attend the Safeguarding Leadership Course.
+If you regularly supervise activities in the church or are in vacancy, you are strongly encouraged to attend the Safeguarding Leadership Course.
 These courses are delivered by the diocesan safeguarding team either in person or online.
-You can book onto this yourselves via our online events and training page on the Diocesan website: Events training - Bath and Wells Diocese.
+You can book onto this yourselves via our online events and training page on the Diocesan website: bathandwells.org.uk/calendar.
 Select 'Safeguarding' from the filter to see all safeguarding training events.

-DBS Checks for churchwardens
+DBS checks for churchwardens

-As a Churchwarden you are a member of your PCC.
-If that PCC sponsors and approves work with children or vulnerable adults then you will be eligible for an Enhanced DBS.
-Similarly, if your role involves direct contact with children or regular contact with vulnerable adults then a DBS will be required to carry out this work.
+As a churchwarden you are a member of your PCC.
+If that PCC sponsors and approves work with children or vulnerable adults, then you will be eligible for an Enhanced DBS.
+If your role involves direct contact with children or regular contact with vulnerable adults, then a DBS will be required to carry out this work.
 Contact your PSO or DBS.Safeguarding@bathwells.anglican.org for more information.